The History of Ali, your best Pal-y

 When Ali was in college she started playing Drinking Game Concerts that she created by taking the idea of a “Power Hour” – drinking 60 shots of beer in an hour – and mixing it with a live show.
 She wrote 60 one-minute drinking songs and performs them live while people drink along with every song.
 Then, a man named Steve Roose claimed he owned the concept of a “Power Hour”, trademarked the term and tried to stop Ali from performing her Drinking Game Concerts and distributing her music.
 Steve also bullied other Power Hour creators getting videos taken off of YouTube, websites removed, software taken down and Ali’s music removed from Amazon and Rhapsody.
-Ali didn’t want to sit back and let Steve stop her from distributing her art.
-She started a company called Binge Responsibly, LLC and took Steve to court to free the game for everyone.
+Ali didn’t want to sit back and let Steve stop her from distributing her art so she took Steve to court to free the game for everyone.

 During this long legal battle, Ali recorded these 60 one-minute drinking songs to create her most recent release, The Power Hour Album.
 She also designed, developed, manufactured and patented her new Shot Glass USB invention, a shot glass with a removable USB drive that holds The Power Hour Album.
 (It’s a shot glass.
 It’s an album of party music.
 It’s a drinking game.
 It’s a USB drive.
 It’s AWESOME.)
 This drinking game album and Shot Glass USB have received much critical acclaim on the intertubez.

 After the release of her Shot Glass USB and 3 years of fighting Steve in court, the verdict of the Power Hour trademark case was announced.
 The court ruled in Ali’s favor!
 Power Hour is now free for everyone!
 Following the announcement, Ali launched a crowdfunding campaign and successfully funded her Freedom Victory Tour and traveled across the US celebrating the legal victory and performing her drinking game live for fans and supporters.
 This also resulted in her being banned in the entire state of Michigan.